ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of showers and thunderstorms after 5am.
+         <h3>Overnight</h3>A slight chance of showers and thunderstorms after 5am.
 Mostly cloudy.
 Low around 67, with temperatures rising to around 70
          overnight.
-South southeast wind 2 to 7 mph.
+Southeast wind around 7 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>Showers and thunderstorms.
 Some of the storms could be severe.
-Partly sunny, with a high near 87.
+Mostly cloudy, with a high near 87.
 South wind 8 to 17 mph,
          with gusts as high as 30 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>